eliemichel/LearnWebGPU-Code/README.md

 This repository contains the reference code base accompanying the [Learn WebGPU](learnwgpu.com) web book.

-Branch `step020`: This corresponds to the code at the end of the page [?](learnwgpu.com/getting-started/?.html).
+Branch `step020`: This corresponds to the code at the end of the page [Hello Triangle](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/hello-triangle.html).

 Building
 --------